 “I Have a Dream”

-In 1963, King delivered a speech that underlined his status as one of the finest orators of all time.
+In 1963, Dr. Martin Luther King Jr. delivered a speech that underlined his status as one of the finest orators of all time.
 On August 28, the ‘March on Washington for Jobs and Freedom’ brought a crowd of 250,000 to the nation’s capital, gathering in front of the Lincoln Memorial to hear leaders from the Southern Christian Leadership Conference speak.

-Agreeing to appear last, King departed from his prepared notes and issued a 16-minute address that has since passed into the history books.
+Agreeing to appear last, Dr. King departed from his prepared notes and issued a 16-minute address, which has since passed into the history books.

 Rolex and Martin Luther King

-Throughout his life, King wore a Rolex Datejust ref.
+Throughout his life, Dr. Martin Luther King Jr. wore a Rolex Datejust ref.
 1601.
-His yellow gold example, with its champagne dial and fluted bezel on a Jubilee bracelet, was a fitting choice; a watch made for leaders of men, or entire movements.
+His yellow gold example – with its champagne dial and fluted bezel on a Jubilee bracelet – was a fitting choice; a watch made for leaders of men, or entire movements.

-However, Rolex themselves describe Martin Luther King Jr. as one of the greatest heroes in their history, featuring him in a 2013 ad campaign alongside luminaries from the world of art, cinema and sport.
+However, Rolex themselves describes Dr. Martin Luther King Jr. as one of the greatest heroes in their history, featuring him in a 2013 ad campaign alongside luminaries from the world of art, cinema, and sports.

-Their integrity found a match in King and their admiration for him is obvious—a hero in the truest sense of the word with a morality born of unwavering beliefs.
+Their integrity found a match in Dr. King and their admiration for him is obvious – a hero in the truest sense of the word with a morality born of unwavering beliefs.

-He was honored with the Nobel Peace Prize in 1964, the youngest ever recipient at 35, but his life was tragically cut short just four years later by an assassin’s bullet in Memphis.
+He was honored with the Nobel Peace Prize in 1964, the youngest ever recipient at age 35; however his life was tragically cut short just four years later by an assassin’s bullet in Memphis.